 - E. Drilling activities pursuant to a Test Well Permit must commence within one hundred twenty (120) days following the issuance of the Test Well Permit or the Permit expires.
 The Test Well must be completed within 120 days following the initial drilling date or the Test Well Permit shall expire.
-The Executive Manager or Board may extend the initial period of a Test Well Permit for one additional one hundred twenty (120) day period. - F. A Test Well Permit may be extended for a term of no more than five (5) years from the first date any Test Well Permit for the well in question was first issued conditioned upon drilling activity commencing within one hundred twenty (120) days and completion of the Test Well within an additional 120 day period or some other period allowed pursuant to Rule 6.C.
+The Executive Manager or Board may extend the initial period of a Test Well Permit for one additional one hundred twenty (120) day period. - F. A Test Well Permit may be extended for a term of no more than five (5) years from the first date any Test Well Permit for the well in question was first issued conditioned upon drilling activity commencing within one hundred twenty (120) days and completion of the Test Well within an additional 120 day period or some other period allowed pursuant to Rule 6.E.
 No extension of the initial period of a Test Well Permit for a term of more than five (5) years from the date of first issuance of the Permit shall be considered by the

-- District unless the District receives an application to convert the Test Well permit into a permitted production well during the period when the Test Well Permit is valid. - G If the District has not received and application to convert a test well into a well having an Operating Permit during the Test Well Permit term, the Test Well must be plugged or completed as an exempt or Monitor Well within one hundred twenty (120) days after the expiration of the Test Well Permit for the Test Well.
-If the Applicant fails to complete the test well as an exempt well or properly plug it as required, the District may act to plug the Well and recover its costs from the Applicant.
+District unless the District receives an application to convert the Test Well into a production well with an Operating Permit, or into a Monitor Well, during the period when the Test Well Permit is valid.

+G A Test Well can be converted to a production well with an Operating Permit, or to a Monitor Well or exempt well after submission and processing of an appropriate application or registration.
+If the District has not received and application to convert a test well into a well having an Operating Permit, or into a Monitor Well, during the Test Well Permit term, the Test Well must be either plugged or completed and registered as an exempt well within one hundred twenty (120) days after the expiration of the Test Well Permit.
+If the Test Well Permit holder fails to complete and register the test well as an exempt well or properly plug it as required, the District may act to plug the Well and recover its costs from the Applicant.

-Rule 7 - Operating Well Permit Considerations
+Rule 7 - Additional Operating Well Permit Application Requirements